mealeyst/dungeon_delvers/README.md

 ### Moving Beyond playground.ts

-Playground.ts exists to provide a familiar "landing site" for developers progressing the Babylon.js ideas along the Golden Path from Exploration in the TypeScript Playground to Maturation in the npm-package-template.
+Playground.ts exists to provide a familiar "landing site" for developers progressing their Babylon.js ideas from exploration in (for example) the TypeScript Playground to maturation in the npm-package-template.
 However, for these ideas to mature into a clean, robust, and maintainable codebase, the code should move beyond Playground-specific practices such as the use of the `BABYLON` namespace and `import "*"`.
 For this reason, it